The isomorphism problem for large-type Artin groups: Centralisers of hyperbolic elements.

 \section{Centralisers of hyperbolic elements.}

-Let $A_{\Gamma}$ be a large type Artin group and let $H$ be an exotic dihedral Artin subgroup of $A_{\Gamma}$.
-The centre of $H$ is generated by an element $z$ of type at least $3$, i.e. an hyperbolic element.
+Let $A_{\Gamma}$ be a $2$-dimensional Artin group and let $H$ be an exotic dihedral Artin subgroup of $A_{\Gamma}$.
+The centre of $H$ is generated by a hyperbolic element $z$.
 Since $H \subseteq C(z)$, it is relevant in order to understand $H$ to want to understand centralisers of elements like $z$.
 The goal of this section is to do exactly that, and ultimately to prove Proposition \ref{PropDescriptionOfT}, in which we describe under mild hypotheses on $z$ the algebraic structure of the centraliser $C(z)$.
 These hypotheses will always be satisfied for hyperbolic elements that generate centres of exotic dihedral Artin subgroups of $A_{\Gamma}$, so our strategy will apply to these subgroups.

 We now briefly explain how we are able to describe these centralisers.
 Our approach is heavily geometric, as will be seen thereafter.
 We first recall the following definition:

 \begin{defi} Let $z$ be any element of $A_{\Gamma}$, and consider the action of $A_{\Gamma}$ on $X_{\Gamma}$.
 The \textbf{translation length} of $z$ is defined as